Unboundedness of some higher Euler classes

-More generally, when $G$ is a real algebraic subgroup of $\GL(n,\R)$, it follows from \cite{Gromov} that elements of $H^*(G^\delta; \R)$ have bounded representatives, and explicit bounds on their norms have been computed in several cases.
+More generally, when $G$ is a real algebraic subgroup of $\GL(n,\R)$, it follows from \cite{Gromov} that the elements of $H^*(G; \R)$ obtained by the map $BG \to BG^\delta$ have bounded representatives, and explicit bounds on their norms have been computed in several cases.
 See eg. \cite{BG, CO, DT} and references therein.
-However, much less is known for homeomorphism groups.
-Following an easy argument of Anderson \cite{Anderson} and a hard result of Edwards--Kirby \cite{EK}, we know that $H^1(\Homeo_0(M)^\delta; \Z) = 0$ for any compact manifold $M$, so the first nontrivial examples of characteristic classes for flat bundles arise in degree two.
-Besides the aforementioned $M = S^1$, the most basic example of this is $M = \R^2$.
-(Despite noncompactness of $\R^2$, $H^1(\Homeo_0(\R^2)^\delta)$ is also zero.)
-Calegari \cite{Calegari} demonstrated that the Euler class in $H^2(\Homeo_0(\R^2)^\delta; \R)$ -- and in fact also its pullback to $H^2(\Diff_0(\R^2)^\delta; \R)$ -- is unbounded.
-But beyond this essentially nothing is known.
+However, much less is known for large, nonlinear groups, in particular homeomorphism groups of manifolds.

-Here we consider Euler classes in homeomorphism groups of 3-manifolds.
-The existence of such classes comes from the work of Hatcher, Ivanov, and McCullough and Soma \cite{Hatcher, Ivanov, MS} who prove that, for many closed, prime Seifert fibered 3-manifolds $M$, rotation of the fibers gives a homotopy equivalence $\SO(2) \to \Homeo_0(M)$.
-Together with a deep result of Thurston, this implies that $H^*(\Homeo_0(M)^\delta; \Z)$ is generated by an ``Euler class" in degree 2.
-In a few other cases, including the obvious $M = T^2$, but also $M = T^3$ and some lens spaces, the inclusion $\SO(2) \to \Homeo_0(M)$ obtained by rotating fibers of a fibration or Seifert fibration induces an inclusion $\pi_1(\SO(2)) \to \pi_1(\Homeo_0(M))$ as a factor in a direct product decomposition, giving classes in $H^2(\Homeo_0(M)^\delta; \Z)$ that are also analogous to the Euler class for $\Homeo_0(S^1)$.
-These are described in more detail in \S \ref{h.e. sec}.
+The first natural case to consider is that of any manifold $M$ such that $\pi_1(\Homeo_0(M))$ is either isomorphic to $\Z$ or has a $\Z$ summand.
+(Here $\Homeo_0(M)$ denotes the identity component of $\Homeo(M)$.)
+In this case $H^2(B\Homeo_0(M); \Z)$ has a $\Z$ summand, generated by an {\em Euler class} for topological $M$ bundles.
+This pulls back to a {\em discrete Euler class} in $H^2(\Homeo_0(M); \Z)$, and we may ask which such classes are bounded.
+The Milnor--Wood inequality is a positive answer to this question in the case $M = S^1$.
+The only other known results are in dimension 2: For $M=\R^2$, we also have that $\pi_1(\Homeo_0(\R^2)) = \Z$, and Calegari \cite{Calegari} showed that the discrete Euler class of topological $\R^2$ bundles is unbounded.
+(In fact, he also showed unboundedness of its pullback to $H^2(\Diff_0(\R^2); \R)$.)
+In the case of the 2-torus, $\pi_1(\Homeo_0(T^2)) = \Z \times \Z$, and an argument in \cite{MR} shows that discrete Euler classes are unbounded.

-Our main result is that \emph{all} of these Euler classes are unbounded.
+Here we address the same question for 3-manifolds.
+Following work of Hatcher, Ivanov, McCullough and Soma, and Bamler--Kleiner \cite{Hatcher, Ivanov, MS, BK} on the generalized Smale conjecture, the inclusion $\isom_0(M) \to \Homeo_0(M)$ is known to be a homotopy equivalence on almost all geometric manifolds $M$ (the one open case is that were $M$ is non-Haken infranil).
+In particular, this implies that for many closed, prime Seifert fibered 3-manifolds, rotation of the fibers gives either a homotopy equivalence $\SO(2) \to \Homeo_0(M)$, or at least a $\Z$ factor in $\pi_1(\Homeo_0(M))$, hence an Euler class for $M$ bundles.
+Our main result is that \emph{all} of these discrete Euler classes are unbounded.
 Precisely, we show: